himanshujena64-dot/YSTST1/README.md

 # Bulk Prompt → Image Generator

-Upload an Excel file full of image-generation prompts → each row gets turned into an image via the OpenAI Images API → images are saved to a Google Drive folder (plus a ZIP/log download in the browser).
+Upload an Excel file full of image-generation prompts → each row gets turned into an image via Google's Gemini image model (free, up to 500 images/day) → images are saved to a Google Drive folder (plus a ZIP/log download in the browser).
 Built for Streamlit Community Cloud.

 ## How it works

 - `app.py` — the Streamlit UI: upload, preview, generate, show results
 - `drive_utils.py` — Google Drive upload via a **service account** (no browser login needed, which matters because Streamlit Cloud can't pop up a Google OAuth consent screen)
-- Secrets (OpenAI key + Drive credentials) are read from `st.secrets`, never hardcoded
+- Secrets (Gemini key + Drive credentials) are read from `st.secrets`, never hardcoded

 ## Excel format